-With all that in mind, here are a few top New York City travel tips to help you plan your perfect sojourn in the city that never sleeps.
+With all that in mind, here are a few top New York City travel tips to help you plan your perfect stay in the city that never sleeps.

 With good planning the New York Pass is well worth the investment — especially the three-day plus versions.
 This is one of our top New York City travel tips.
 With most museums and attractions averaging around $30 USD admission for adults, it won’t take long to rack up quite a saving if you aim for at least two included attractions per day.
 Try and squeeze in three!
 All the attractions covered here are included in the New York Pass, unless stated.

 With your pass in hand you’ll need to get around and New York’s hop on hop off buses will take you pretty much anywhere you want to go.
 They’re certainly not the fastest mode of transport in the city, but they are one of the most enjoyable — thanks largely to the local guides on board and their continuous wry patter.
 Purchase your ticket online or from a local ticket seller (they’re everywhere!) and climb on board.

 Choosing between the observation decks at the Empire State Building and Top of the Rock at the Rockefeller Centre in Midtown is a tough call.
 To say we’re caught between a rock and hard place on this one would be an understatement.
 The Empire State Building is a cherished New York landmark and deservedly so, but in all honesty, if you only have time to do one, the Top of the Rock wins hands down.
 The crowds are handled far more efficiently, there’s more room at the top, and the views are just as spectacular (including straight down Central Park, which you don’t get at the Empire State Building).